Transducing Linear Decompositions of Tournaments: Linear decompositions and semigroup theory

-We next define some finite abstraction of bags, which we call \emph{type of a bag}.
-The first step is to define types for \emph{vertices} inside a bag.
+We next define some finite \emph{abstraction} of bags.
+The first step is to define \emph{types} of vertices inside a bag.

 Consider a bag~$B$ and an internal vertex~$v \in V(B)$.
 The type of~$v$ describes its interactions with bags which may be multiplied to the left or right of~$B$.
-Specifically, $\type_B(v)$ consists of the following information: \begin{enumerate} \item the colour~$\lambda_B(v)$, and \item the direction of edges $i \to v$ or $i \from v$ for each input vertex~$i \in [k]$. \end{enumerate} We use~$\alpha,\beta,\gamma,\dots$ to denote vertex types.
+Specifically, $\type_B(v)$ consists of the following information: \begin{enumerate} \item the colour~$\lambda_B(v)$, and \item the direction of edges $i \to v$ or $i \from v$ for each input vertex~$i \in [k]$. \end{enumerate}

+We use~$\sigma,\tau,\dots$ to denote vertex types.
 When the order~$k$ of the bag is fixed, there are only~$k \cdot 2^k$ distinct vertex types.

 Remark that the type of a given vertex~$v$ may change when multiplying bags: given bags $A,B,C$ and~$v \in V(B)$, in general $\type_{B}(v)$ may differ from~$\type_{ABC}(v)$.
 However, $\type_{ABC}(v)$ only depends on~$\type_B(v)$ and the recolouring functions~$\rho_A,\rho_C$: \begin{lemma} Let $k$ be a positive integer.
 For every two recolouring functions $g:[k]\to [k]$ and $h:[k]\to [k]$, there is a function $f_{g,h}$ from vertex types to vertex types such that, for any three bags $A,B,C$ of order $k$ and any $v\in V(B)$,